In the wake of Sandy’s last and worst attack of the 2015 season, here’s what the lesser outlets are saying. Reflect and enjoy. —B. Keyes, I. Woolley

 It’s a sort of macabre bird’s nest lovingly assembled from the skeletons of every family that got in the storm’s way, complete with domestic dog or cat, sucked clean of anything juicy.
 A glazing of bloody ice is all that holds the sepulchral globule together.

 Then Sandy’s manure changes.
 By the end of her killing spree she’s passing spherical clumps of nearly-intact bodies.
-They might be stripped of their clothes, missing an arm or a leg, or perhaps their pelvic contents, but they’re easily identifiable from the average Photo of the Victim in Happier Times.
+The victims might be stripped of their clothes, missing an arm or a leg, or perhaps their pelvic contents, but they’re easily identifiable from the average Photo of the Victim in Happier Times.

 Why, I wonder?

 “Muh-oh,” shrugs Bloom in impeccable scientific reticence.
 “What am I, a f___ing low-pressure-air-cell-whisperer?
 How in f____’s name would I know what turns a glorified Carnot heat engine into a recreational killer?
 I’m a climate scatologist, not a climate psychologist.
-If you want to know how an airheaded lunatic—literally—thinks, maybe you should ask George Marshall or Lewan-f___ing-dowsky.”
+If you want to know how an airheaded lunatic—literally—thinks, maybe you should ask George Marshall or Lewan-f___ing-dowsky, idiot.”

 He was later identified as missing climatologist Daniel P. Schrag.